-The New Economy Fund (the "fund") is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end, diversified management investment company.
-The fund seeks long-term growth of capital.
+Capital World Growth and Income Fund (the "fund") is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end, diversified management investment company.
+The fund seeks long-term growth of capital while providing current income.